Xmokey/UrCalls-Video-Conferencing-SaaS-Platform-Case-Study/README.md

 The product therefore required attention to real-time video performance, network conditions, recording infrastructure, storage, AI processing, scalability and deployment stability.

-I worked with engineering on the product implications of WebRTC performance in unstable network conditions, balancing meeting quality, latency, scalability and infrastructure cost.
+I worked closely with engineering on the product implications of WebRTC performance in unstable network conditions, balancing meeting quality, latency, scalability and infrastructure cost.

 The technical work supported the same product promise: **keep the experience capable without making the underlying system unnecessarily heavy for the customer.**